Poilon/graphql-rails-api/README.md

   belongs_to:user      \
   belongs_to:city
 ```
-The following filter values can be used :
+The following filter values can be used:
 ```ruby
 "street != 'candlewood lane'"
 "street !== 'Candlewood Lane'"